-- 3.1.1 Many providers are required, through statute or regulation, to develop an Emergency Plan and file it with their local municipality.
+- 3.1.1 Many providers are required through statute or regulation to develop an Emergency Plan and file it with their local municipality.
 The Child Care Facility Toolkit is a resource to assist programs develop their plan.
-It can be accessed here. - 3.1.2 Child care providers receiving CCDF (regulations require all child care providers to have the plan) must include in their individual plan procedures addressing the role of staff and any volunteer for evacuation, relocation, shelter-in-place, lock-down, communication and reunification with families, continuity of operations.
-The emergency plan must include accommodations for infants, toddlers, children with disabilities, and children with chronic medical conditions.
-Finally, the plan should address staff and volunteer preparedness training and practice drills. - 3.1.3 Programs looking to identify the Emergency Manager for their municipality can do so by following this link.
+It can be accessed by clicking here. - 3.1.2 Child care providers receiving CCDF (regulations require all child care providers to have the plan) should include in their individual plan procedures for evacuation, relocation, shelter-in-place, lock-down, communication and reunification with families. - 3.1.3 Programs looking to identify the Emergency Manager for their municipality can do so by following this link.
 Detailed steps are included in the Resource section at the end of the document. - 3.1.4 Periodic Test & Readiness Activities- It is not sufficient to develop and file a plan.
-All staff and volunteers should be oriented to the plan upon starting at the program, annually, and when updates are made to the plan.
-An Emergency drill must be conducted at least annually.
-The types of drills should be varied so that staff and volunteers, children, and families have a level of comfort in responding to a variety of potential risks. - 3.1.5 Preparedness for operations during an epidemic and pandemic can be guided by resources available through the Pennsylvania Department of Health and the Centers for Disease Control and Prevention (CDC). - 3.1.6 Preparation for an epidemic/pandemic requires consideration for additional health screening protocols to be included in the development of an emergency plan or a separate Health and Safety Plan.
-A sample template for COVID-19 health and safety plan can be accessed here.
+All staff should be oriented to the plan annually.
+Periodic emergency drills should be incorporated into the program activities.
+The saying goes, "The more preparation, the shorter the response".
+The types of drills should be varied so that staff, children and families have a level of comfort in responding to a variety of potential risks.